Email marketing is alive and well.

 - Don’t send lots of emails.
 No one likes to have their email flooded with offers.
 Backlinko recommends keeping it down to one per week.

 - Ask subscribers to double opt in.
-After someone has subscribed to your email list, Meyer recommends you send another email that asks them to confirm their registration.
-This makes your emails less likely to end up in spam, more likely to get delivered because it mitigates the risk of someone typing their email address wrong, and helps ensure that only subscribers who really want to hear from you stay in your list.
+After someone has subscribed to your email list, Content Marketing Institute recommends sending another email to confirm registration.
+This makes your emails less likely to end up in spam and more likely to get delivered since it helps ensure that only willing subscribers stay in your list.

 - Follow the 80/20 rule.
 As with social media, it’s smart to send subscribers 80% helpful or entertaining content, and 20% promotional (Backlinko).